tessguefen/Waitlist/README.md

 - [ ] Run check for Waitlist add Product, with no variant, but should be with a variant (only adding the master product should not be allowed)
 - [ ] Admin > Product View, show batchlist for JUST that product?
 (Can technically be done with an advanced search on Batchlist)
 - [ ] Return `g.Waitlist_Message_ID`, for use elsewhere (for customizations on Messages)
-- [ ] Look for other functionality that would be useful in this module
 - [x] Custom Page to determine if an email should be triggered.
 [View Details here](#customized-email-trigger-logic-v-1001)

 ## Item Functionality